 So, let’s delve into the strategies that can help you navigate the complexities of bias in the workplace and foster a culture where each individual feels respected, valued, and empowered to contribute their best.

-Recognizing Unconscious Bias in the Workplace
+What is Unconscious Bias in the Workplace?

+Unconscious bias at work is basically when we jump to conclusions about our coworkers without really knowing them or having all the facts.
 By passing rational and logical thinking, we rapidly sort people into groups, thinking we use these processes effectively and often call them “intuition.”
 However, the categories we use to sort people are not actually logical and perhaps not even legal.
 Without our permission, our brains take us to the brink of very poor decision-making and bias.
 With so much information to process daily, it’s quite natural that we rely on stereotypes – or groupings – as shortcuts to help us make faster decisions.

 For example, while search firms are not given “tall” as a criterion for hiring a company’s CEO (and less than 15 percent of American men are over six feet), almost 60 percent of male corporate CEOs are over six feet.
 (Similar patterns are true for generals, admirals, and even U.S. presidents.)